Reaves lifts No. 12 Oklahoma over No. 14 WVU 91-90 in 2OT

 Oklahoma: The Sooners have won seven of their last eight games, including five against ranked opponents.

 West Virginia: Since big man Oscar Tshiebwe left the team on Jan.
-1, West Virginia has gone 6-4 but still holds hopes of maintaining a high seed in the NCAA Tournament.
+1, the Mountaineers have gone 6-4, but they still hold hopes of maintaining a high seed in the NCAA Tournament.

 POLL IMPLICATIONS

-Oklahoma could climb back into the top 10 of the AP Top 25.
-West Virginia shouldn’t see much of a drop.
+Oklahoma could climb back into the top 10 of the AP Top 25 poll.
+West Virginia, which beat No. 7 Texas Tech on Tuesday, shouldn’t see much of a drop.

 UP NEXT